 Surviving the ER!

-Due to a test being incorrectly read at a local doctor’s office, my husband took an unnecessary trip to the ER.
-While there, he was given a drug that almost killed him.
+My husband took an unnecessary trip to the ER due to an incorrect test reading at a local doctor’s office.
+While in the ER, he was given a drug that almost killed him.
 His eyes turned red, his fingertips were blue, and his neck swelled to the same size as his head.

 I found myself standing next to the window praying and crying that the doctors would do something to save him.
-I must have been praying out loud because a chaplain (the only one dressed in black) came over and tried to draw my attention away from my husband.
-It didn’t work any more than my fanning had.
+Soon, A chaplain (the only one dressed in black) came over and tried to draw my attention away from my husband.
+However, it didn’t work any more than the fanning.

 I wasn’t about to take my eyes off the situation.